shakacode/react_on_rails/README.md

 ```

 #### Use Cases
-##### Needing the current url path for server rendering
+##### Needing the current URL path for server rendering
 Suppose you want to display a nav bar with the current navigation link highlighted by the URL.
-When you server render the code, you will need to know the current URL/path if that is what you want your logic to be based on.
-The new `railsContext` has this information so the application of an "active" class can be done server side.
+When you server-render the code, your code will need to know the current URL/path.
+The new `railsContext` has this information.
+Your application will apply something like an "active" class on the server rendering.

 ##### Configuring different code for server side rendering
 Suppose you want to turn off animation when doing server side rendering.
 The `serverSide` value is just what you need.